docker/mcp-registry/CONTRIBUTING.md

 ### Avoiding `build --tools` failures

 If your MCP server needs to be configured before listing tools, you can now provide a `tools.json` file and the build process will not try to run the server and list the tools.
-This is one of the most common issues that blocks your PR.
+This is one of the most common issues that block your PR.

 This is an example of a `tools.json` file: